Ilhampasya/mild/README.md

 * Point your virtual host document root to your new application's `public/` directory.
 * Ensure `storage/` is web writeable.

+## Security

+If you discover security related issues, please email ilhampasya920@gmail.com instead of using the issue tracker.

 ## License

 Mild Framework is licensed under the MIT license.
 See License File for more information.